Chapter 2. Upgrading to Red Hat Ansible Automation Platform 2.5

 - Unmanaged standalone database

-If you installed Ansible Automation Platform 2.5 to use Event-Driven Ansible in a supported scenario, you can upgrade your Ansible Automation Platform 2.4 automation controller and automation hub to Ansible Automation Platform 2.5 by following these steps:
+If you installed Ansible Automation Platform 2.5 to use Event-Driven Ansible in a supported scenario, you can upgrade your Ansible Automation Platform 2.4 automation controller and automation hub to Ansible Automation Platform 2.5 by following the procedure in this section.

 Inventory files from 2.4